State of Delaware

 • State law reference – Delaware Code Annotated, Section 18-101

-• Title of filing – Certificate of Formation.
+• Filing Title – Certificate of Formation.

-• Publication requirement – No
+• Publication Requirement – Not applicable.

-Transferability of interest
+Transferability of Interest

 Management requirements

-Unless provided otherwise in the Certificate of Formation or Limited Liability Company Agreement, a Limited Liability Company is managed by its members.
+• Unless provided otherwise in the Certificate of Formation or Limited Liability Company Agreement, a Limited Liability Company is managed by its members.
 Operating Agreement Requirements: Delaware law refers to Operating Agreements as “Limited Liability Company Agreements” and they govern the rights, duties, and obligations of the members.
 They must be in writing.

-Records requirements
+Records Requirements

-Liability shield
+Liability Shield

-State classification
+State Classification

-Federal taxation
+Federal Taxation

 Our company licensing services